Realized wavelet-based estimation of integrated variance and jumps in the presence of noise: Wavelet decomposition of integrated variance

-For our analysis, it is important to show that we are able to decompose the energy of a stochastic process on a scale-by-scale basis, i.e., we can get the energy contribution of every level $j$, with the maximum level of decomposition $J^m\le\log_2 N$.
+For our analysis, it is important to show that we are able to decompose the energy of a stochastic process on a scale-by-scale basis, i.e., we can obtain the energy contribution of every level $j$, with the maximum level of decomposition $J^m\le\log_2 N$.
+The (total) variance of the intraday returns $r_{t-h+\left(\frac{i}{N}\right)h}$ for $i=1,\ldots,N$ in the $\left[t-h,t\right]$ interval can be decomposed on a scale-by-scale basis $J^m\le\log_2 N$ so that